TaoStarlit/English/physics.md

 	1. vital: absolutely important. full of energy; lively;
 	1. orbit: or with r is stressed
 	1. invent, arrest:  oO
-	1. Experiment play a vital part in the development of all branches of sciences.
+	1. Experiments play a vital part in the development of all branches of science.
 	1. Philosophy and practice in science:
 	1. Galileo used the newly invented telescope to observe the motion of the moons of Jupiter.
 	1. Galileo was arrested when he published his evidence for the Copernican view of the Universe.

 - Originate, astronomer, steady, in favor of, presence, low-intensity, radiation, disprove
-	1. originate:  (Oo.nate) have a specified beginning.
+	1. originate:  (oOo.nate) have a specified beginning.   (gi soft je) object-orient (Oo-ent)
 	1. astronomer: (astronomy: as-Ooo) an expert in or student of astronomy.
 	1. steady:  (dad) firmly fixed; supported.
 	1. presence:  (noun Oo) the state or fact of existing, occurring, or being present in a place or thing.